hapax/hapax.github.io/assets/form.md

 explanatory hierarchy of reduction, particularly in his field of condensed matter physics.
-And indeed, condensed matter makes a science of order itself, studying how macroscopic properties (such as phases of matter) emerge from the arrangement of microscopic components.
+And indeed, condensed matter makes a science of order itself, studying how properties of macroscopic wholes (such as phases of matter) emerge from the arrangement of microscopic parts.
 Anderson thought of the microscopic perspective as the wrong "level" of description, like the wrong zoom on a microscope, but I think that it is simply different information.